SciML/MultiScaleArrays.jl/docs/src/index.md

 ![](https://user-images.githubusercontent.com/1814174/27211626-79fe1b9a-520f-11e7-87f1-1cb33da91609.PNG)

 Let's build a version of this.
-Using the constructors we can directly construct leaf types:
+Using the constructors, we can directly construct leaf types:

 ```julia
 cell1 = Cell([1.0; 2.0; 3.0])